hesto2/civilization_vi_apworld/README.md

 - If you do not see the client in the launcher, ensure you have placed the `civ6.apworld` in the correct folder (the `lib/worlds` folder of your Archipelago installation).

+- If you are getting an error: `The remote computer refused the network connection`, that likely indicates the tuner is not actually enabled.
+One simple way to verify that it is enabled is, after completing the setup steps, to go Main Menu -> Options -> Look for an option named "Tuner" and verify it is set to "Enabled"

 ## Feedback
-In the offical [Archipelago Discord](https://discord.com/invite/8Z65BR2) under the `future-game-design` channel there is a `civilization-vi` thread.
+In the offical [Archipelago Discord](https://discord.com/invite/8Z65BR2) under the `future-game-design` channel there is a `civilization-vi` [thread](https://discord.com/channels/731205301247803413/1235473969487024189/1235473969487024189).
 Feel free to ping `@hesto2` with any bugs/thoughts/complaints/wishes/jokes you may have!